 Josh Pond counsels clients on intellectual property challenges and opportunities, at the cross-roads of U.S. intellectual property in Washington D.C.
 Josh litigates patents before the U.S. International Trade Commission, the U.S. Patent & Trademark Office, the Eastern District of Virginia, and around the country.
 With this trial perspective, Josh advises startups and corporations on IP portfolio strategy, to bolster them for upcoming enforcement challenges.

 Josh co-leads the firm’s ITC Section 337 team—shortlisted by Managing IP for “2018 ITC Firm of the Year.”
 Over the past year, Josh has served as lead ITC counsel for two complainants, eleven respondents, and four subpoenaed companies across eight investigations.
-Over the past decade, Josh has been to ITC trial for a dozen Fortune Global 500 companies, most recently in October 2018 for ARRIS and in April 2017 for Broadcom Corporation and seven of its semiconductor chip customers.
+Over the past decade, Josh has been to ITC trial for a dozen Fortune Global 500 companies, most recently for ARRIS and for Broadcom Corporation with seven of its semiconductor chip customers.
+Josh is an Editor of the ITC Trial Lawyers Association’s 337 Reporter Round-Up.
 Recent patent validity challenge highlights at the USPTO include a complete five-patent defense victory, as well as a two-patent invalidating win, with one win affirmed at the Federal Circuit and another on remand solely as to a proposed amended claim.
-Germany has featured prominently among recent global forums for Josh’s matters, as well as Canada, and China.
-Josh serves as a Member of George Washington Law’s Intellectual Property & Technology Law Board of Advisors, and an Editor of the ITC Trial Lawyers Association’s 337 Reporter Round-Up.
+China has featured prominently among recent global forums for Josh’s matters, as well as Canada and Germany.
+Josh served as a Member of George Washington Law’s Intellectual Property & Technology Law Board of Advisors, and is now a founding member of the Advisory Council to Georgetown's Institute for Technology Law & Policy.

 Prior to joining the firm, Josh was principal in the Washington, D.C. office of an international law firm where he was a leader of its Post Grant Practice Group, with his practice centered on patent litigation and strategic counseling.
 Prior to law school, Josh served as a Field Artillery Captain in the U.S. Marine Corps at Camp Pendleton, California for seven years.
 He was deployed to the Persian Gulf and awarded the Defense Meritorious Service Medal.
-Josh leads the firm’s Pro Bono Veterans Initiative and represents our D.C. office on the firm’s Pro Bono Committee.
+Josh leads the firm’s Pro Bono Veterans Initiative, represents our D.C. office on the firm’s Pro Bono Committee, and was honored as the firm’s 2018 Pro Bono Partner of the Year.